TSS (operating system)

 The IBM Time Sharing System TSS/360 is a discontinued early time-sharing operating system designed exclusively for a special model of the System/360 line of mainframes, the Model 67.
 Made available on a trial basis to a limited set of customers in 1967, it was never officially released as a supported product by IBM.
 TSS pioneered a number of novel features, some of which later appeared in more popular systems such as MVS.
 TSS was migrated to System/370 and 303x systems, but despite its many advances and novel capabilities, TSS failed to meet expectations and was eventually canceled.
-TSS/370 was used as the basis for a port of UNIX to the IBM mainframe.
+The Resident Supervisor of TSS/370 was used as the basis for a port of UNIX to the IBM mainframe.
 TSS/360 also inspired the development of the TSS/8 operating system.

 Novel characteristics

-TSS/360 was one of the first implementations of tightly-coupled symmetric multiprocessing.
+TSS/360 was one of the first implementations of tightly coupled symmetric multiprocessing.
 A pair of Model 67 mainframes shared a common physical memory space, and ran a single copy of the kernel (and application) code.
 An I/O operation launched by one processor could end and cause an interrupt in the other.
 The Model 67 used a standard 360 instruction called Test and Set to implement locks on code critical sections.

 It also implemented virtual memory and virtual machines using position-independent code.